Nabanyi/BulkSMS-Backend/README.md

 ## Overview

 This repository contains a simple Spring Boot application for managing and sending bulk SMS.
 It includes key features like user authentication, contact management, campaign creation, and SMS dispatch functionality.

 The API is designed to be lightweight and easy to integrate into existing systems.
+Feel free to adapt this template to suit your project more closely!
+Let me know if you'd like to explore any of these sections in greater detail.

 ## Features